Scheme rules for the Oil Firing Technicians (OFTEC) Certification Scheme

 BPEC Certification Ltd reserves the right to suspend or withdraw Certification upon evidence of a breach of the Scheme Rules, misuse of the BPEC Certification Ltd mark or logo or failure to pay the agreed fees (also see section 14).
 BPEC Certification Ltd may prescribe corrective actions to remedy the breach with a reasonable time limit for implementation, normally one month.
 If, after the time limit expires, implementation of corrective actions has not been completed, instigation of withdrawal procedures will commence.

-Upon receiving written notification of the withdrawal of Certification, the individual shall immediately: return to BPEC Certification Ltd appropriate certificates; cease carrying out work within the scope of certification that has been withdrawn; cease use and distribution of any stationary, advertising or literature bearing the BPEC Certification Ltd logo; and follow any other instructions included in the written notification.
-Withdrawal of an individual’s Certificate(s) will be publicised in suitable industry publications and details of the withdrawal will be submitted to OFTEC
+Upon receiving written notification of the withdrawal of Certification, the individual shall forth immediately: return to BPEC Certification Ltd appropriate certificates; cease carrying out work within the scope of certification that has been withdrawn; cease use and distribution of any stationary, advertising or literature bearing the BPEC Certification Ltd logo; and follow any other instructions included in the written notification.
+Withdrawal of an individual’s Certificate(s) will be publicised in suitable industry publications and details of the withdrawal will be submitted to OFTEC.

 Individuals have the right of appeal to BPEC Certification Ltd as described in clause 10 below.